Deepan2486/RISC-V-Simulator-final/README.md

 # phase 1

-In this we had implemented the non piplined version of execution of the Risc-V Instruction.
+In this we have implemented the non-piplined version of execution of the RISC-V Instruction.

 # Phase 2

-It has both piplined and non piplined version of execution of the instruction.
+It has both piplined and non-piplined version (with and without data forwarding) of execution of the instruction.

 # Phase 3

-With all the features of the Phase e2 and 1 It has also the implementation of the caches also.
+Incorporation of data and instruction cache, on phase 2 code.

-A detailed Guide for using it and desigin of the code has been given in each phase folder.
+A detailed Guide for using it and design of the code has been given in each phase folder (as separate README files.
+The design of each phase has been given as DESIGN files)